 The Montgomery County Interactive Crash Map was developed by the Montgomery Planning Countywide Policy and Planning Vision Zero team.
-The map displays Montgomery County crashes from 2015 to 2020 with data to allow users to understand crash trends by neighborhood.
+The map displays Montgomery County crashes from 2015 through 2022 with data to allow users to understand crash trends by neighborhood.

 Montgomery Planning has a strong commitment to supporting Montgomery County’s Vision Zero commitment – which seeks to eliminate transportation fatalities and serious injuries by 2030.
 To achieve this ambitious goal, it’s important to first understand the county’s crash history and conditions that lead to incidents on our roadways.
 The crash data has informed Montgomery County’s Vision Zero priorities.
 This map visualizes and provides justification for Montgomery Planning safety priorities.

 The map’s data is from the Montgomery County Vision Zero crash data and has been modified by Montgomery Planning staff to more accurately depict crash locations and to simplify and consolidate some of the crash attributes.

 - The map is best viewed in Google Chrome and should be viewed on a desktop (rather than a mobile device).

 - Watch the short map tutorial video to see features of the map.